Hudson Yards (development): Older site proposals

 Several developers and other entities proposed uses for the rail yard during the 20th century.
-In 1956, William Zeckendorf suggested the construction of the "Freedom Tower," which would have risen 1,750 ft, making it the tallest building in the world at the time.
+In 1956, William Zeckendorf suggested the construction of the "Freedom Tower", which would have risen 1,750 ft, making it the tallest building in the world at the time.
 Transportation to the new complex would have been via a "passenger conveyor belt" from further east in Midtown.
 Zeckendorf never purchased the rights, as he was unable to secure financing for the deal, given that large-scale speculative real estate projects were not an asset class that institutional investors and lenders took an interest in at the time.
 The administration of Mayor Robert F. Wagner Jr. released a $670 million development plan in 1963, which was ultimately never realized.

 In the 1980s, both the Jets and the Yankees proposed new stadiums above the rails, though none of these projects succeeded.
 Another ultimately unsuccessful plan for a new stadium for the Yankees was proposed above the West Side Yard in 1993.
 A similar plan for a Yankee stadium above the West Side Yard was proposed in 1996, and was endorsed by mayor Rudy Giuliani.
 However, the plan also received opposition from many other public figures, and was also not built.
-In June 2001, the "Group of 35", a citizens' consortium concerned with the development of New York City real estate, issued a list of recommendations and plans for the city.
-The "Report of the Group of 35, a Blue Ribbon Task Force on NYC Commercial Space" said that, for New York to compete with other regions and cities for commercial development, a strategy of developing Commercial Business Districts (CBD) should be implemented in Downtown Brooklyn, Long Island City, and "Far West Side" (now Hudson Yards).